 By Jorge Busciglio, Ph.D., and Maria Torres

-Nearly 75% of middle-aged individuals with Down syndrome develop Alzheimer’s disease neuropathology, including amyloid beta (Aβ) plaques and neurofibrillary tangles.
+Nearly all middle-aged individuals with Down syndrome develop Alzheimer’s disease neuropathology, including amyloid beta (Aβ) plaques and neurofibrillary tangles.
 The high incidence of Alzheimer’s disease in Down syndrome offers a unique opportunity to further understand Alzheimer’s disease pathogenesis, identify biomarkers of cognitive decline and develop early treatments.

 As noted by Dr. Ira Lott in a related article, development of Alzheimer’s disease in Down syndrome is related to the increased expression of the amyloid precursor protein (APP) gene, which is located on chromosome 21.
 APP is the precursor of Aβ, the main component of senile plaques and one of the hallmarks of Alzheimer’s disease pathology.
 Postmortem studies have shown that plaques and tangles develop as early as 30 years of age in persons with Down syndrome, but interestingly not all Down syndrome individuals with Alzheimer’s disease neuropathology develop symptoms of dementia.
 The early emergence of Alzheimer’s disease pathology in people with Down syndrome not only highlights the growing need for early treatments to halt the disease progression, but may also provide insights to prevent the development of Alzheimer’s disease.